 The Mary Lee Duthie Garden extends to the west of the Graeser Family Education Center and contains the Pollinator Garden and Kentucky Native Garden.
 Enjoy the beauty of native and non-native trees, shrubs, perennials and ornamental grasses that contribute to local pollinator health and bird habitat.

 Lining the approach to the Graeser Family Education Center, the Helen Harrigan Garden features daylilies among an array of flowering shrubs and companion perennials in a mixed border.

 The western slope above Frankfort Avenue is home to the Entry Garden.
 A mix of shade and flowering trees grow over sweeps of grasses, sedges, flowering shrubs and wildflowers.
 A lower basin collects rainwater runoff from the garden hillside.

 Bicycles, Skateboards, and Scooters

 The use of skateboards, scooters, rollerblades, and other individual recreational transport devices is not permitted in the gardens.
-Such devices must be appropriately left in the parking lot or on racks and these visitors are welcome to enter the Gardens pathways on foot.

 Do not walk or step in mulched or planted garden beds.